AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/dataset-generation-specifications.md

 Registration date must always respect:

-registration_date <= first_purchase_date
+`registration_date <= first_purchase_date`

 A customer cannot purchase a policy before being registered.

-First purchase date is not stored in customers.csv.
+First purchase date is not stored in `customers.csv`.

-It must be calculated from policies.csv.
+It must be calculated from `policies.csv`.

+---

+## Customer Acquisition Channel

+The acquisition channel represents how the customer initially entered the Wossist ecosystem.

+Available values:

+- Organic
+- Paid Digital
+- Agency
+- Partner
+- Referral

+The acquisition channel is a customer-level attribute and remains associated with the customer after the initial acquisition.

+It must be distinguished from both marketing interaction channels and sales channels.

+For example, a customer initially acquired through Paid Digital may later purchase a policy through Web, Agency or Assisted Sales.

+Similarly, a customer may later be contacted through an Email or Phone marketing campaign without changing the original acquisition channel.

+Phone is therefore considered a marketing/customer interaction channel rather than a standalone customer acquisition source within the current Wossist data model.

 ---